markround/tiller/docs/advanced/separate_config.md

 # Separate configuration files per environment

-Instead of placing all your environment configuration in `common.yaml`, you can split environment definitions out into separate files.
+When using the [file](../plugins/file.md) plugin, instead of placing all your environment configuration in `common.yaml` you can split environment definitions out into separate files.

 This was the default behaviour of Tiller < 0.7.0, although it  will remain supported in future versions.
 To do this, create a `/etc/tiller/environments` directory, and then a yaml file named after your environment.

 For example, consider a `/etc/tiller/common.yaml` that had a block like this: